icetee/remote-ftp/README.md

     "ignorehost": true,
     "connTimeout": 10000, // integer - How long (in milliseconds) to wait for the SSH handshake to complete.
 Default: 10000 "keepalive": 10000, // integer - How often (in milliseconds) to send SSH-level keepalive packets to the server (in a similar way as OpenSSH's ServerAliveInterval config option).
 Set to 0 to disable.
 Default: 10000
+    "keyboardInteractive": false, // boolean - Set to true for enable verifyCode dialog.
+Keyboard interaction authentication mechanism.
+For example using Google Authentication (Multi factor)
+    "keyboardInteractiveForPass": false, // boolean - Set to true for enable keyboard interaction and use pass options for password.
+No open dialog.
     "watch":[ // array - Paths to files, directories, or glob patterns that are watched and when edited outside of the atom editor are uploaded.
 Default : []
         "./dist/stylesheets/main.css", // reference from the root of the project.
         "./dist/stylesheets/",